cburdine/materials-ml-workshop/_sources/neural_networks/neural_network_applications.md

 * `n_epochs`: The number of epochs used during training.
 Recall that during each epoch, the batch gradient descent algorithm iterates over each item in the training dataset once.
 * `batch_size`: The batch size used in the batch gradient descent algorithm.
 Recall that the batch size corresponds to how many items in the dataset are included in each weight update step.
 * `lr`: The learning rate $\eta$ used during batch gradient descent.
-* `wd`: The weight decay regularization factor.
+* `wd`: The weight decay regularization factor, which is the coefficient sum-of-squares penalty applied to the loss function.
 (When weight decay is used, you should use the `AdamW` optimizer instead of the regular `Adam` optimizer).

 ```{code-cell}
 from torch.utils.data import DataLoader